Call4Cloud | MMP-C | Autopilot | Device Preparation

 *When you reinstall that same device with a Windows 10 21h2 pre-26 July build and click next to fetch the Autopilot profile nothing will probably go wrong.

-*When you reinstall that same device with a Windows 10 22h2 build and you click next to fetch the Autopilot Profile, the Autopilot Marker information will be sent out to Autopilot along with the device token.
+*When you reinstall that same device with a Windows 10 22h2 build and click next to fetch the Autopilot Profile, the Autopilot Marker information and the device token will be sent to Autopilot.

 *When you reinstall that same device again with Windows 10 21h2 pre-26 July, you are screwed as it doesn’t contain the knowledge about the Autopilot Marker.
 So when clicking next to fetch the Autopilot profile it will fail!